 I have been tracking my income and expenses with QuickBooks for two years.
-QuickBooks makes it easy to find tax deductions and keep my finances organized by capturing receipts to business expenses, automatically tracking mileage, and categorizing my business expenses.
+QuickBooks makes it easy to find tax deductions and keep my finances organized by capturing receipts of business expenses, automatically tracking mileage, and categorizing my business expenses.
 (You can also link it to your business bank account to make it even easier!)
-I have the app on my phone so I can check it and add information on-the-go.
-There are some publications that do direct deposit or have invoice forms but, when they don’t I use the QuickBooks Self-Employed invoice tool to send and track invoices.
+I have the app on my phone so I can check it and add information on the go.
+Some publications do direct deposits or have invoice forms but, when they don’t I use the QuickBooks Self-Employed invoice tool to send and track invoices.

 I was able to transition from law to marketing and journalism because of blogging.
 I enjoy having a spot to publish anything I want without having to get a pitch approved.
 I share everything from interviews with women I admire to new beauty product finds to career advice.
 I think it’s important for everyone to have a personal brand and Elana Lyn is mine.
 I also use it for my portfolio.

 You need to constantly pitch and sell new article ideas.
 I spend 15 minutes every morning writing down as many ideas as possible.
-When you are pitching, always make sure the story topic and the voice and tone of your pitch matches the publication and read past issues and articles to make sure they haven’t already covered your idea.
+Always make sure the story topic and the voice and tone of your pitch matches the publication.
+Read past issues and articles to make sure they haven’t already covered your idea.
 You also have to learn not to let rejection mess with your confidence or keep you from sending the pitch.
 There are a thousand reasons a pitch might not be accepted, for example, the publication not having the budget or that someone is already working on a similar piece.
-It doesn’t mean it’s not a good idea or something to pitch to other outlets or publish on your own blog.
+It doesn’t mean it’s not a good idea or something to pitch to other outlets or publish on your blog.

 Stick to the Ven Diagram: